ericduran/friday/README.md

-# friday
+# Friday
+An API for your Home.

+Notes:

+TODO:
-An Amazon Echo replacement for my house
+ - Amazon Echo Skill
+ - Sonos Integration
+ - Hue Integration